Quantitative stochastic homogenization and large-scale regularity: Fluctuation estimates

-The conclusion follows by summing over $j$ and applying Lemma~\ref{l.sum.barO}. \end{proof} The next lemma is a weaker form of Proposition~\ref{p.improvefluc}.
-It is already sufficient to show a weaker form of Theorem~\ref{t.additivity} with \emph{almost optimal} (rather than \emph{optimal}) exponents.
+We begin with a weaker form of Proposition~\ref{p.improvefluc}, which is sufficient to show a weaker form of Theorem~\ref{t.additivity} with \emph{almost optimal} (rather than \emph{optimal}) exponents.
 Although we will not use this lemma, its proof is a simpler version of the argument used below to prove Proposition~\ref{p.improvefluc} and thus easier to understand on a first reading.

 \begin{lemma} For every $\al \in (0,\infty)$, $\beta \in \Ll( 0, \al \wedge \frac d 2 \Rr)$ and $\de \in \Ll( 0, \frac {(\al - \be)(d-2\be)}{\be d} \Rr)$, we have

 \end{lemma} \begin{proof} Throughout the proof, the value of the constant $C(\al,s,\de,\be,d,\Lambda) < \infty$ may change from place to place.
 We fix $p,q \in B_1$, and aim to show that for every $z \in \Rd$ and $r \ge 1$,